quaxoc/osisaf_erasml/README.md

 2. Normalize inputs using the statistics in `metadata/`.
 3. Run inference on the FCNN to predict bias corrections for both zonal (u) and meridional (v) wind components.
 4. Apply the corrections to the ERA5 U10S forecasts.
 5. Write output to NetCDF.
-GRIB output is also supported but requires the conversion block in the script to be uncommented (`cdo` installation is required to convert netCDF to grid).
+GRIB output is also supported but requires the conversion block in the script to be uncommented (`cdo` installation is required to convert netCDF to grib).

 > **All-year model**: when using the all-year weights, uncomment `'date'` in the `input_var_names` list in the configuration block.
 This enables the sine/cosine day-of-year encoding that the all-year model requires.
 The monthly models do not use this input.